MarkEdmondson1234/shinyga/README.md

 Activate Analytics API

-Fill in details, get the client ID, secret and URL.
+Fill in your app URL in crudentials box, get the client ID and client secret.

 ### Client URL: Running Locally
-For local the Shiny runApp() uses a random port, so specify using runApp(port=1234) and put that in the Google API console as your port number e.g. 127.0.0.1:1234 and use for the CLIENT_URL in the shinyga app.
+For local the Shiny runApp() uses a random port, so specify using runApp(port=1234) and put that in the Google API console as your port number e.g. 127.0.0.1:1234

 ### Client URL: Running on Shiny Server or Shinyapps.io
 Use the URL where your app is published as your CLIENT_URL.
 You can put both your local and live URL in the Google API console, and comment out the local one when you are ready to deploy.

+If you use the doAuthMacro it will detect your app URL for you.

 ## Run Shiny